 - 2 cups = 1 pint = 16 fluid ounces

 - 4 cups = 2 pints = 1 quart = 32 fluid ounces

 - 16 cups = 8 pints = 1 gallon = 128 fluid ounces

 How to Measure Correctly

-Keep these measurement converter charts on hand, because they're always useful to refer back to.
+Keep these liquid measurement charts handy.
+Once you have them, you'll use them all the time.
 Memorizing a few can be helpful (like remembering 3 teaspoons = 1 tablespoon), but for the best recipe results, it never hurts to double-check how to convert measurements.
 With this guide in front of you, you'll have no problem conquering savory dinner recipes, homemade desserts, and more.